Kate Austin Family Lawyers

 Our fixed-fee service is based on taking your instructions and drafting documents in accordance with the agreement you’ve reached with a view to Consent Orders being made to that effect.
 Our role is to ensure that your documents are drafted to have legal certainty and to comply with the Court’s procedural requirements.

 We do not advise you on your agreement.
-If the Court reviews your Order and believe it to be ‘just and equitable’ they will accept the Application and make the Order as you have requested.
+If the Court reviews your Order and believes it to be ‘just and equitable’ they will accept the Application and make the Order as you have requested.

 If for any reason they do not believe it to be ‘just and equitable’, they may decline to make the Order that is sought.
 The Court will not provide you with a clear explanation as to why they have rejected your Application and you will need to go away and reconsider your agreement.

 For this reason, if you’re not sure if the agreement you’ve reached is likely to be considered equitable, having regard to the history of your relationship, we would highly recommend arranging for an initial consultation with one of our family lawyers to review your agreement prior to requesting a Consent Order being drawn up.
-We offer initial consultations in person or by phone for a fee of $275.00 (inc. GST) and can review your proposal and advise on any issues we foresee, as well as guide you on the best path to take to ensure that you Order would be made.
+We offer initial consultations in person or by phone for a fee of $275.00 (inc. GST) and can review your proposal and advise on any issues we foresee, as well as guide you on the best path to take to ensure that your Order would be made.
 Once we’ve ironed out any problems, we can commence drafting the consent orders.

 What if we want to change it after orders have been made?